fireworks light the sky of Delhi during Diwali

 Hindu devotees light diyas outside the shrine of Delhi’s most powerful Sufi saint

-The shrine of the most powerful Sufi saint in Delhi might seem like an odd place to visit on Diwali, but the saint has many Hindu devotees, and Muslims also celebrate Diwali in Delhi.
+The shrine of the most powerful Sufi saint in Delhi might seem like an odd place to visit on Diwali, but the saint has many Hindu devotees in Delhi, and Muslims also celebrate Diwali.
 The dargah is the mausoleum of Khawja Nizamuddin Auliya, and is one of the most mystical and spiritual places in Delhi.
 Thousands of believers of all faiths visit each week.

 Keep in mind this is a Muslim site which means you will have to remove your shoes, and women must cover their heads.
 There are little shops just outside the dargah entrance you can leave your shoes.
-I recommend very modest dress.
+I recommend dressing very modestly.

 two tourists in Delhi lighting diyas in a rangoli made of flower petals on Diwali